MorrisTimm/pebble-virtual-screen/README.md

 The large screen is centered on the position the watch has when the app starts.
 You can scroll the screen around by moving the watch.

 2) auto<br>
 The large screen is autmatically moved to the next corner every second.
+Use this for testing in the emulator.

 To use a virtual screen you just have to use the `Layer` returned by `virtual_screen_init` instead of the root layer you normally use.
 If you use `graphics_capture_frame_buffer` to modify the framebuffer you also have to manually apply the offset returned by `virtual_screen_get_offset`.